 Many practitioners like Dr. Charles Gant in End Your Addiction Now, Dr. Braverman in several of his books, and Julia Ross, M.A. in The Mood Cure have designed questionnaires that aid in determining your neurotransmitter levels.

 Brain expert and author of Why Isn’t My Brain Working, Dr. Kharrazian, states, “There is no scientifically validated way to test neurotransmitter levels through lab testing.
 The best way is to assess your symptoms.”

 Neurotransmitters are naturally occurring chemicals that facilitate communication between the brain and body.
 They control thoughts, moods, behaviors, cognitive functions, energy levels, gut function, circulation, immune response, motor functions sleep, appetite, sexual, metabolism, pain perception and management, vision, feelings of well-being and connectedness, and affect all aspects of our physical, mental, and spiritual health.
 It is estimated that 86 percent of Americans have sub-optimal levels.

-Ensuring proper production and function of these messengers and keeping them in balance is vital.
+Ensuring the proper production and function of these messengers and keeping them in balance is vital for our health and well-being and alleviating stress and anxiety.
 However, neurotransmitter testing is not needed to achieve this goal, so don’t waste your money, use your symptoms as your guide.